Free website audit · a plan and a fair price built around your business · no lock-in

 The contrast against Fresha (~£25–60/month per practitioner) and Booksy (similar tiered pricing) is sharp: a busy salon hits a fixed subscription cost regardless of revenue, whereas a TicketWave salon pays in proportion to what it earns and never owes anything in a quiet month.

-5-locale i18n at the platform layer. en, es, pt, el, fr.
-Locale negotiation via cookie + header.
-The five-locale set hints at the markets the platform is built for — Mediterranean tourism, Ibiza / Barcelona / Lisbon / Athens / Marseille.
-Every venue page can serve the correct language by default.
+5-locale i18n at the platform layer. en, es, pt, el, and fr, with locale negotiation handled via cookie and request header rather than bolted on per page.
+The five-locale set points at the markets the platform is built for, Mediterranean tourism across Ibiza, Barcelona, Lisbon, Athens, and Marseille, so every venue page can serve the correct language by default instead of pinning a customer to English.

 Stripe Connect for vendor payouts.
-Each venue connects its own Stripe account at onboarding.
-Settlement is 2–3 working days direct to the venue’s bank — no platform holding-account, no escrow week.
-Promoter / affiliate tracking is built into the same flow: an affiliate link signs a Stripe Connect commission split automatically at checkout.
+Each venue connects its own Stripe account at onboarding, so settlement runs 2–3 working days direct to the venue’s own bank, with no platform holding-account and no escrow week in between.
+Promoter and affiliate tracking is built into the same flow rather than sitting on top of it: an affiliate link signs a Stripe Connect commission split automatically at checkout, so the money splits itself without a manual reconciliation step.

 Offline QR scanning.
-Door staff at a busy event can scan tickets without an internet connection — the scanner caches the guest list locally and reconciles when reconnected.
-Real-world ops detail that matters at the door.
+Door staff at a busy event can scan tickets without an internet connection.
+The scanner caches the guest list locally and reconciles when it reconnects, which is the difference between a queue that keeps moving and a queue that stalls the moment the venue Wi-Fi drops.
+It is the kind of real-world operations detail that only gets built when someone has actually stood on a door.

 Custom-domain routing.
-Each venue gets its own subdomain or apex (DNS configured by the venue or by UK Web Marketing on their behalf).
-The booking flow looks like it lives on the venue’s own infrastructure.
-Trust signal compounds.
+Each venue gets its own subdomain or apex, with DNS configured by the venue or by UK Web Marketing on its behalf, so the booking flow looks like it lives on the venue’s own infrastructure.
+Combined with the isolation headers and the venue’s own Stripe account, the trust signal compounds: the URL, the branding, and the bank account the customer pays are all the venue’s own.

 How this connects to the UK Web Marketing tier ladder

-What UK Web Marketing handles is the integration.
-The four /integrations/{bookings,ordering,stock,ticketing} spoke pages on the agency site walk three embedding patterns:
+What UK Web Marketing handles is the integration, and we match the embedding pattern to the job rather than defaulting to one iframe for everything.
+The four /integrations/{bookings,ordering,stock,ticketing} spoke pages on the agency site walk three patterns:

-• API + Astro-rendered HTML — best for SEO; used for ordering and stock catalogues.
-Server-fetches data from TicketWave, renders as native HTML, looks indistinguishable from hand-coded content.
+• API plus Astro-rendered HTML, our choice where SEO matters most, used for ordering and stock catalogues.
+The page server-fetches data from TicketWave and renders it as native HTML, so it looks indistinguishable from hand-coded content and search engines can read it.

-• Web component widget — used for bookings, where the calendar UI needs to be interactive.
+• Web-component widget, used for bookings, where the calendar UI needs to stay interactive without a full page reload.

-• Sandboxed iframe — used for ticketing, where the UI iterates fastest and isolation is cheap insurance.
+• Sandboxed iframe, used for ticketing, where the UI iterates fastest and hard isolation is cheap insurance.

-Being owned by a platform parent isn’t filler trivia — it’s a pedigree signal.
-A web design agency that also runs the booking platform its clients integrate with knows what the integration surface should look like, because it owns both sides.
-The two-company model exists because the work splits cleanly along ownership lines: the agency owns the marketing site, the platform owns the transactional layer.
-Both bill direct.
+Being owned by a platform parent is not filler trivia, it is a pedigree signal.
+A web design agency that also runs the booking platform its clients integrate with knows what the integration surface should look like, because it owns both sides of it.
+The two-company model exists because the work splits cleanly along ownership lines: the agency owns the marketing site, the platform owns the transactional layer, and both bill direct.

 ← All case studies